Saudi-led coalition strikes at Yemen capital after attacks on Aden blamed on Houthis

 The Southern Transitional Council (STC), which seeks independence for south Yemen, declared self-rule in Aden in April, triggering clashes with Hadi's forces and complicating United Nations efforts to forge a permanent ceasefire in the overall conflict.

-Yemeni Prime Minister Maeen Abdulmalik said all members of the cabinet were "fine" and will remain in Aden despite the attack.
+Sara al-Zawqari, ICRC spokeswoman for the Near and Middle East, said a dozen staff members were heading from Sanaa to Djibouti and transiting for a short period in Aden airport when the attack took place.

+"We’re still in shock and trying to process everything that has happened since yesterday," Zawqari said.

-(Reporting by Yemen staff, writing by Aziz El Yaakoubi, Editing by Angus MacSwan)
+(Reporting by Yemen staff, additional reporting by Tarek Fahmy, writing by Aziz El Yaakoubi; Editing by Angus MacSwan)

 ((aziz.elyaakoubi@thomsonreuters.com; +971552994086; Reuters Messaging: aziz.elyaakoubi.reuters.com@reuters.net))